Learn Life Money

 Take your survival plan to the next level

-There are opportunities during a recession many people overlook, you can use this time to your advantage if you are prepared, you can take advantage while the economy is panicking, keep your cool and search for the opportunities which present themselves.
+There are opportunities during a recession many people overlook.
+You can use this time to your advantage if you are prepared, you can take advantage while the economy is panicking, keep your cool and search for the opportunities that present themselves.

 Here are some ideas: